DAR File No. 41816

 "Foil coating" means a coating applied in a web coating process on any foil substrate other than paper or fabric, including, but not limited to, typewriter ribbons, photographic film, magnetic tape, and metal foil gift wrap, but excluding coatings applied to packaging used exclusively for food and health care products for human and animal consumption.

-["Knife coating" means the application of a coating material to a substrate by means of drawing the substrate beneath a blade that spreads the coating evenly over the width of the substrate.]
+beneath a blade that spreads the coating evenly over the width of

 "Paper coating" means uniform distribution of coatings put on paper, film, foils and pressure sensitive tapes regardless of substrate.
 Related web coating processes on plastic film and decorative coatings on metal foil are included in this definition.
 Paper coating covers saturation operations as well as coating operations.

-["Roll coating" means the application of a coating material to a substrate by means of hard rubber or steel rolls.
+material to a substrate by means of hard rubber or steel

-"Roll printing" means the application of words, designs and pictures to a substrate usually by means of a series of hard rubber or steel rolls each with only partial coverage.
+designs and pictures to a substrate usually by means of a series

 "Saturation" means dipping the web into a bath.